Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cancer of the paranasal sinus and nasal cavity.
 Cancer cells are found in the paranasal sinuses and nasal cavity.

 Cancer of the salivary gland.
 Cancer cells are found in the salivary glands.
 They are found just below the tongue, on the sides of the face in front of the ears, and under the jawbone.

-A: Certain factors can make 1 person more likely to get head and neck cancer than another person.
+Certain factors can make one person more likely to get head and neck cancer than another person.
 These are called risk factors.
 However, just because you have one or more risk factors does not mean that you will definitely get head and neck cancer.
 In fact, you can have many risk factors and still not develop the disease.
 On the other hand, you can have no risk factors and still get head and neck cancer.
-The 2 most common risk factors for head and neck cancer are smoking or using any kind of tobacco and drinking more than 2 alcoholic drinks a day.
-Other risk factors include being male, eating an unhealthy diet, being infected with certain viruses, or having a suppressed immune system.

 A growth or sore in the mouth